Who is eligible to apply?

 Is there a formal product due at the end of the project?

-Yes, all HOUR program recipients are expected to present their project at DREAMS (occurring in the Fall and Spring semesters) or another HOUR approved presentation event.
-Projects can be in many formats.
-See the DREAMS page for examples.
-This presentation should occur within one academic year after the award period is complete.
+Yes, all HOUR program recipients are expected to present their project at Fall DREAMS immediately after their summer award.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.